-- Do you help parents deal with their own issues so they can better help their own hurting children heal?
+- Do you support parents in addressing their own issues to better aid their children’s healing?

 - Do you work with CPS Foster Children?

 - Can I ever talk with you privately during a session?
-Does my child or my husband always have to be in the room with me?
+Does my child or my spouse/partner always have to be in the room with me?

 Certainly if an individual needs to have a private moment with the therapist during a session, it can be arranged.

 - Do you work with Attachment Disorder?